crissNb/Dynamic-Island-Sketchybar/README.md

 cp ~/.config/sketchybar/plugins/Dynamic-Island-Sketchybar/userconfig.sh ~/.config/sketchybar/userconfig.sh
 ```

-You can see all the default values included in the file already, you can delete the options you don't want to modify
+You can see all the default values included in the file already, you can delete the options you don't want to modify.

+By default, dynamic island will take input from Apple Music.
+If you would like to use Spotify instead, change `P_DYNAMIC_ISLAND_MUSIC_SOURCE` variable in `userconfig.sh` to "Spotify" instead.

 As of right now, users need to manually adjust the notch size in pixels.
 If you have found an optimal notch size for MacBook with a notch, please let me know.
 Once enough data has been gathered, preset system will be implemented.